FlorinAndrei/jupyter-container/README.md

 `requirements.txt` has a variety of extra packages typically used in Data Science and Machine Learning.
 It generates bigger images.
 This is the default.

-PyTorch is also installed, as a separate step in the Dockerfile.
-It is not part of `requirements.txt`.
-Disable it in the Dockerfile if you don't need it.

 To build the image, simply run `sh build.sh`.

 To run the container, run `sh run-jupyter-container.sh`.
 The container launched this way will be started again after you reboot the machine (you do not need to put it in the startup sequence).